evcc-io/images/README.md

 ### Wireless Setup

-If a wired setup is not possible this image also includes a wireless onboarding process.
+If a wired setup is not possible, this image includes an automatic wireless configuration system.
-The device will create a WiFi setup hotspot **if no internet connection is detected after 30 seconds of boot**.
+The device will create a WiFi setup hotspot (`evcc-setup`) whenever no network connection is available.

 1. Power your device
+2. Wait a moment for the device to detect no network connection
-2. Connect to `evcc-setup` network from your phone or laptop
+3. Connect to `evcc-setup` network from your phone or laptop
+4. A captive portal will open automatically (or browse to any website)
-3. Select your WiFi network and enter the password
+5. Select your WiFi network and enter the password
+6. The device will connect to your network and the setup hotspot will disappear
-4. Connect back to your home network
+7. Connect back to your home network
-5. Continue with step 4 from [Getting Started](#getting-started)
+8. Continue with step 4 from [Getting Started](#getting-started)

-**Note**: WiFi setup is a one-time process.
-To reconfigure WiFi at a new location, simply reboot the device and `evcc-setup` will appear again.
+**Note**: The `evcc-setup` hotspot will automatically appear whenever the device loses network connectivity, making it easy to reconfigure WiFi at a new location or recover from network issues.

 For ethernet-only boards like the Radxa and NanoPi, you can use WiFi USB dongles.
 The following adapters have been tested successfully: